LILmonster9285/Simple-Player-Players-Postion-Script-Roblox/README.md

 # Simple-Player-Players-Position-Script-Roblox
-You can use this to get your players exact location in game and use it to teleport

-This is made by chatgpt ofc bc I'm to lazy to write a #README

-Position Tracking Scripts 📍
+Simple-Player-Players-Position-Script-Roblox
+Get exact player positions in Roblox and use them for teleporting or tracking!

+About
-This repo contains two useful scripts for tracking player positions in Roblox:
+This repo contains two useful Roblox scripts for tracking player positions:

 1. Player Position Tracker 👤
-This script tracks your own position in the game world.
+Tracks your own position in the game world.

-It constantly updates your coordinates to show exactly where YOU are.
+Continuously updates your coordinates so you know exactly where you are.

-User Position LoadString: loadstring(game:HttpGet("https://raw.githubusercontent.com/LILmonster9285/Simple-Player-Players-Postion-Script-Roblox/main/User%20Position.lua"))()

-Players Position Loadstring: loadstring(game:HttpGet("https://raw.githubusercontent.com/LILmonster9285/Simple-Player-Players-Postion-Script-Roblox/main/Players%20Position.lua"))()

 Use cases: